 Increasing employee engagement takes effort, but that effort can improve your business’ outcomes.

 Aon Hewitt, a leading human capital and management consulting firm, maintains an Employee Research Database that represents “the views of over 7 million employees across more than 6,000 companies in 68 industries and 155 countries.”
 The Aon Hewitt Employee Engagement Model outlines 6 engagement drivers:

-- Company Practices: Communication, customer focus, diversity and inclusion, enabling infrastructure, talent and staffing.
+- Company Practices: Communication, customer focus like they do at Epsilon, diversity and inclusion, enabling infrastructure, talent and staffing.

 - The Basics: Benefits, job security, safety, work environment, work/life balance.